yyle88/syntaxgo/README.md

 **syntaxgo** is a wrapper around Go's `go/ast` Abstract Syntax Tree and Go's `reflect` package

-designed to make it easier to analyze code and ultimately automate the generation.
+**syntaxgo** is designed to make it easier to analyze code and then automate the generation.

 ## CHINESE README